The mystery of radials

 Two books are particulary complete about vertical antennas and radial systems :

-as well as the tens of other books about antennas edited by ARRL and available via the previous link or to RSGB.
+as well as the tens of other books about antennas edited by ARRL and available via the previous link or via RSGB Shop.

 Technical notes about antennas are also available in PDF format on the website of major manufacturers and portals :